wispborne/persean-chronicles/src/main/kotlin/org/wisp/stories/dangerousGames/B_depths/story.md

 ### On Choice 1 Failure

 A quick roll call shows two subpods missing; Elias and Taddese never made it back.
-A voice crackles over the radio, "It's clear up this way!"
+A voice crackles over the radio, "It's clear up north!"
 Somebody, no doubt unimpressed by your navigating, has scouted ahead and found a way though.

 ## Riddle 2